theludovyc/Godot_Plugin_TwitchChat/README.md

 Based on https://github.com/MennoMax/gift add a docked chat in Godot Editor

 **Install**<br/>
+Copy "TwitchChat" folder in your "res://addons/"(maybe you need to create it) folder.
 Add a "auth.txt" file in your "res://" folder.<br/>
 In it :<br/>
 YourName<br/>